aKaReZa75/AVR_UART/README.md

  * Sends a null-terminated string over USART followed by a carriage return (CR) and newline (NL) character.
  * This is useful for protocols that require both carriage return and line break after each message.
- * @param _Data: The null-terminated string to be transmitted, followed by a carriage return and newline.
+ * @param `_Data`: The null-terminated string to be transmitted, followed by a carriage return and newline.

 **Example:**
 ```c